1Anuraag0/Job-Tracker/README.md

 # 🎯 Job Application Tracker

-> A modern, intuitive web application to streamline your job search process and track applications with ease.
+> A modern,vibe coded, intuitive web application to streamline your job search process and track applications with ease.